geekzy/xycal/README.txt

 - [10/05/12] Fix event list referencing issue when using configuration, get it straight from selector
 - [11/05/12] Add options for callback such as when xycal is loaded, date selected, month change & year change Add public methods to get/set the selected date and navigate to today's date.
+- [14/05/12] Fix DOM Event bug when switching to other screen, replace .live with .click and reinitialize after change month